aliceC119/Mendelsohnn/README.md

 # My personal exploration

 My personal exploration website is a site for anyone interested in musical research topics.
-The site provides information for anyone who is curious about the relationshp between the famous composer and conductor Felix Mendelssohn and one of the most important concert halls in Europe.
+The site provides information for anyone who is curious about the relationshp between the famous composer and conductor Felix Mendelssohn and Gewandhaus - one of the most important concert halls in Europe.

 <img width="1021" alt="homepage for evry screen sizes" src="https://github.com/aliceC119/Mendelsohnn/assets/162838985/9037109d-56f1-426c-86d9-a306697faac4">